imarc/handbook/strategy.markdown

 Strategy begins with an internal handoff meeting between the proposal author and strategy team.

-Before strategy work begins, the proposal author is responsible for notifying the client that project leadership is changing hands and the lead strategist is now their primary point of contact.
+Before strategy work begins, the proposal author is responsible for notifying the client that project leadership is changing hands and the producer or lead strategist is now their primary point of contact.

 ### Team Members and Roles